nauyan/nauyan.github.io/_projects/2021-01-01-Anti-Money-Laundering.md

 ---
-title: "Sports Memorabilia"
+title: "Anti-Money Laundering Detection from Transaction Data"
-date:   2020-11-01
+date:   2021-01-01
-permalink: /Sports-Memorabilia/
+permalink: /Anti-Money-Laundering-Detection-from-Transaction-Data/
 tags:
-  - Computer Vision
-  - Deep Learning
+  - Machine Learning
+  - Anomaly Detection
+  - Power BI
+  - SQL
+  - Pandas
-  - One-Shot Learning
+  - Scikit-Learn
   - Python
-  - PyTorch
-  - Android App
 ---

-The goal of this project is to build a mobile app that can take a photograph of a baseball card and identify the baseball card from a database of baseball cards.
-Once matching is complete, all the metadata of the baseball card is to be returned to the end-user.
-The Machine Learning part consists of database that will contain all the extracted features from the final layer of the images of baseball cards and a similarity search feature that will take input an image, create its features by running a forward pass from the model then returns the results (of most similar card from database) of that card.
-The stack used for this project was Python, PyTorch and Android App.
-I was involved in training and developing the matching algorithm.
-Additionally, I collaborated with the mobile application team for APIs for communication of mobile applications with the machine learning backend.
+The focus of the project was to develop an anti-money laundering system that is able to flag suspicious transactions.
+This system monitored historical data and monitored rules against peer groups which were the basis of Transaction Flagging.
+The stack used for this project was Python, Scikit-Learn and SQL.
+I conducted R&D, data gathering and model training using KYC data.
+The results of the trained model were then visualized using PowerBI.